Ideal Time to Switch Funds in Your ULIP Portfolio

 ULIP fund performance is highly influenced by market conditions.
 Understanding market trends helps investors make informed switching decisions.

-In a bull market, investors can shift funds to equity-oriented ULIP funds to capitalise on rising stock prices.
+• High-growth phase: In a bull market, investors can switch to equity-oriented ULIP funds to take advantage of rising stock prices and potentially earn higher returns.

-During market corrections, moving funds to debt or balanced options can reduce losses.
+• Market downturn: During market corrections, shifting funds to debt or balanced options can help reduce potential losses and provide stability.

 How to minimise risk when switching ULIP funds?